stolostron/hypershift-addon-operator/docs/supported_versions.md

     uid: f6336f91-33d3-472d-b747-94abae725f70
 ```

 It is important to note that you cannot install hosted clusters outside of this support version range.
 In the example above, hosted clusters using OCP release images greater than 4.17 cannot be created.
-If you want to deploy a higher version, you need to upgrade MCE to a new y-stream release to deploy a new version of the hypershift operator.
-Upgrading MCE to a new z-release updates the hypershift operator but does not upgrade its version.
+If you want to deploy a higher version of OCP hosted cluster, you need to upgrade MCE to a new y-stream release to deploy a new version of the hypershift operator.
+Upgrading MCE to a new z-release does not upgrade the hypershift operator to the next version.

 Running the `hcp version` command will also show the OCP version support information against your KUBECONFIG that connects to the management cluster.